Interoperable-data/automate-va/ERALEX/LEGISLATION.md

 # Railway Legislation

-In order to represent Directives, TSIs and other legal references, like IC's and Subsystems as IRI's, and not as strings, the EU Agency for Railways proposes a set of properties and classess to be used.
+In order to represent Directives, TSIs and other legal references, like IC's and Subsystems as IRI's, and not as strings, the EU Agency for Railways proposes a set of properties and classes to be used, which would complement the URI's from the Publications Office.

 The namespace for [European Legislation Identifier](http://data.europa.eu/eli/ontology#) `eli:` is [further explained here](https://op.europa.eu/en/web/eu-vocabularies/eli).